Hawai‘i Sea Grant Opportunities

 Eligibility

-Graduate students at institutions of higher education in Hawaiʻi who complete their graduate degrees (Masters, Ph.D., or J.D) between May 1, 2022 and August 31, 2023 in fields related to conservation, management, public policy, planning, or law of marine and/or coastal resources are eligible and encouraged to apply.
-Additionally, applicants who graduated from a high school in Hawaiʻi and complete their graduate degrees between May 1, 2022 and August 31, 2023 in related disciplines as described above from accredited institutions of higher education outside of Hawaiʻi are encouraged to apply (e.g., students who graduated high school in Hawaiʻi and completed graduate degrees in California).
-Fellows must complete all degree requirements before starting the fellowship on September 1, 2023.
+Graduate students at institutions of higher education in Hawaiʻi who complete their graduate degrees (Masters, Ph.D., or J.D) between August 1, 2024 and August 31, 2026 in fields related to conservation, management, public policy, planning, or law of marine and/or coastal resources are eligible and encouraged to apply.
+Additionally, applicants who graduated from a high school in Hawaiʻi and complete their graduate degrees between August 1, 2024 and August 31, 2026 in related disciplines as described above from accredited institutions of higher education outside of Hawaiʻi are encouraged to apply (e.g., students who graduated high school in Hawaiʻi and completed graduate degrees in California).
+Fellows must complete all degree requirements before starting the fellowship on September 1, 2026.
+This fellowship is open to U.S. citizens and nationals.

 Stipend and Expenses

-Each fellow will receive a $62,000/year stipend for the 2-year fellowship ($5,167/month).
+Each fellow will receive a $66,000/year stipend for the 2-year fellowship ($5,500/month).
 Fellows will be responsible for obtaining health insurance and for the tracking and allocation of state and federal taxes as appropriate.
-Possible travel associated with the fellowship may be covered by the host agency at the agency’s discretion.
+Possible travel associated with the fellowship may be covered by the host office at the office’s discretion.

 Length of Assignment